kongware/scriptum/README.md

 * effect handling and composition
 * expressions in weak head normal form

-If you wonder what the latter could possibly be good for, it enables proper lazy evaluation.
+These terms are in turn described comprehensively in the respective sections of this introduction.

 ## Representation of Types

-The type validator operates at runtime and thus can represent types as first class `String`s, which allow some useful operations as we will see later on.
+The type validator operates at runtime and thus can represent types as first class `String`s.
 Here is our first simple type:

 ```javascript
 "String => Number"
 ```

-This is just a string, that is to say we can assign it to a variable, pass it around or manipulate it with Javascript's string operations.
+This is just a string, i.e. we can assign it to a variable, pass it around or manipulate it with Javascript's string operations.

 ## Associate Types with Functions

-We need the `fun` operator to associate a function with a given type:
+We need the `fun` operator to associate a type with a function:

 ```javascript
 const length = fun(s => s.length, "String => Number");